faskowit/multiAtlasTT/README.md

   > de Reus, M. A., & Van den Heuvel, M. P. (2013).
 The parcellation-based connectome: limitations and extensions.
 Neuroimage, 80, 397-404.

   > Arslan, S., Ktena, S. I., Makropoulos, A., Robinson, E. C., Rueckert, D., & Parisot, S. (2017).
 Human brain mapping: a systematic comparison of parcellation methods for the human cerebral cortex.
 NeuroImage.

+  > Messé, A. (2020).
+Parcellation influence on the connectivity‐based structure–function relationship in the human brain.
+Human Brain Mapping, 41(5), 1167-1180.

 * The atlases here are not a comprehensive set of the parcellations used in neuroimaging.
 If you would like to see another parcellation (in fsaverage space) supported here, feel free to post an issue/pull request!